dennishahn/HideFaceTime/README.md

 # HideFaceTime
-Closes the never disappearing face time window on MacOS
+Closes the never disappearing FaceTime window on MacOS during a FaceTime-Audio call